DIDSR/Spectral-SAXS-Analysis-Tools/README.md

 | Bin Width           | keV   | The size of the steps between energy values    |
 | Energy Window Width | keV   | The size of the sub-ranges you wish to analyze |

-### 2D Scan
+### 2D scanning
-Users can map the relative intensity of a scattering peak across multiple data set from 2D scanning experiments to generate a planar image.
+Users can map the relative intensity of a scattering signals across multiple data set from 2D scanning sSAXS experiments to generate a planar image.
 | Parameter        | Units           | Description                                                                                                          |
 |------------------|-----------------|----------------------------------------------------------------------------------------------------------------------|
 | Energy Range     | keV             | Total range of energies you wish to analyze                                                                          |